oVirt/ovirt-site/source/release/4.2.1/index.html.md

 #### oVirt Engine Metrics

- - [BZ 1514927](https://bugzilla.redhat.com/1514927) <b>[RFE] Add ovirt metrics to the ovirt-ansible host deploy playbook</b><br>Feature: <br>Deploy oVirt Metrics Store on host deploy, the server side was configured.<br><br>Reason: <br>If the server side was configured, we want every new host to automatically be configured to send metrics.<br><br>Result: <br>When installing a new host, it will be configured to colloect metrics and logs and send them to the remote metrics store.
  - [BZ 1523068](https://bugzilla.redhat.com/1523068) <b>[RFE] Add fluentd file output plugin support for quick and easy debugging</b><br>Feature:<br>Add fluentd file output plugin support for quick and easy debugging <br><br>Reason: <br>Sometimes we want to debug the metrics without setting a remote metrics store.<br><br>Result: <br>Added a "file" output plugin support to the ovirt-engine-metrics setup.<br>Metrics will be sent to a local file.

 #### oVirt Host Dependencies